 3. Granville: Take in Mickey’s beautiful garden and a relaxing breakfast at Station House B&B (from $85).
 A former railroad station, the four-room B&B is a great place for those venturing to the nearby Adirondacks and Slate Valley Museum.

-Washington County is a cyclists’ heaven, but at close to 200 miles from the city, a weekend trip calls for bringing your bike by car, or renting one once you’re there.
-Drive up from the city; or enjoy the scenic train ride along the Hudson on Amtrak’s Adirondack line, and pick up a car at Albany Rensselaer station (Generally $40-77 each way).
-Note: Amtrak does not allow bikes on board this route.
+Washington County is a cyclists’ heaven and Amtrak’s Ethan Allen line has just launched a new initiative to allow bikes on board and help further the cycling movement in the Empire State.
+(Easily check in with Amtrak’s online operator to make sure the train your taking can accommodate two wheels.)
+You can either enjoy the scenic train ride along the Hudson and pick up a car at Albany Rensselaer station (Generally $40-77 each way) or drive up from the city.
 For a cheaper option, take the Megabus to Albany Rensselaer (prices vary; as low as $3 when booked in advance).

 Photo: Adirondack Kayaker, Jaclyn Einis, Leslie Parke, Dish, Pompanuck